zmap/zlint/README.md

 If you would like to add a new x509 Lint:

 0. Make sure the lint doesn't already exist.
-1. Fork this repository
-2. Add a new Lint to the `lints` directory in this project, with the title `lint_<name_of_lint>.go`
-3. If your lint returns an Error, prepend the lint _name_ with e_.
-If it returns a Warning, prepend the lint name with w_.
-If you want it to do both, your lint is too big.
+1. Come up with a name for your lint.
+If your lint returns an error (i.e., an RFC or the BRs use a MUST clause), prepend your lint name with e_.
+If your lint returns a warning (i.e., an RFC or the BRs use a SHOULD clause), prepend your lint name with w_.
+For example, e_subject_common_name_not_from_san.
-4. Add _tests_ for your new Lint by generating certificates using either `openssl` configs or other methods of your choice.
-Put these tests in the `lints` directory with the title `lint_<name_of_lint>_test.go`
+2. Come up with a struct name for your lint.
+Typically just camelCase the name of your lint.
+From the previous example, a suitable struct name would be subjectCommonNameNotFromSAN.
+3. Run the following command:
+`./newLint.sh <lint_name> <structName>`
+This will generate a new lint, in the `lints` directory, with the necessary fields filled out.
+4. Determine what prerequisites are necessary for your lint, and add code to the `CheckApplies` function that ensures the prerequisites are met.
+For example, if your lint only applies to subscriber certificates, you would add `return util.IsSubscriberCert(c)` in the `CheckApplies` function.
+5. Fill out the `Description` of the Lint, as well as the `Provenance` of the Lint (where did the lint come from?), as well as the earliest date that the lint was effective in the `EffectiveDate` field.
+6. Write the logic of your lint in the `RunTest` function.
+7. Create a test file for your lint by creating a file in the lints directory called `<lint_name>_test.go`.
+8. Create test certifiates that test your lint.
+You can do this via `openssl` configs, or writing pure Golang (https://golang.org/pkg/crypto/x509/#CreateCertificate)
+9. For each new test certificate, run the following command.
+`openssl x509 -in <testCert> -text -noout | cat - <testCert> > /tmp/out && mv /tmp/out <testCert>`
+10. Place these test certificates in the `testlint/testCerts` directory.
-5. Run `gofmt`
+11. Run
+`go test ./...`
+in the top level directory to ensure that your tests pass.
-6. Send a PR!
+12. Send a PR.

 License and Copyright
 ---------------------